 If you're certain you need the extra 14 liters of capacity, check out this pack's bigger cousin, the Osprey Mutant 52, an excellent addition to the Mutant series and one of our favorite packs in the 50-liter range.
-Our review of the best mountaineering backpacks shows how it stacks up versus competing products.
+Our review of mountaineering backpacks shows how it stacks up versus competing products.

 Editor's Note: This review was updated on October 27, 2022 with info on updates to Osprey's Mutant line of packs.Osprey Mutant 38 Review